-The word kadeř is an example of a literary expression.
+Zdeněk Urbánek sticks with his translation to the structure of the original sentence.
+The word kadeř, which Aloys Skoumal used in his translation, is an example of a literary expression.
 In this case, Skoumal showed his sense for language.
 The usage of the literary expression kadeř makes the sentence appear to be simple and smooth.

-6.1.3 Omitted expressions and vocabulary
+5.1.3 Omitted expressions and vocabulary

 In these examples, Aloys Skoumal has decided from some reason to omit some of the sentence or expressions.
-One reason may be that Skoumal did not payed enough attention and he omitted these expressions unintentionally or the other reason may be that he took these expressions as a disturbing element that could possibly hurt the continuity of his translation.
+One reason may be that Skoumal did not paid enough attention and he omitted these expressions unintentionally or the other reason may be that he took these expressions as a disturbing element that could possibly hurt the continuity of his translation.